THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 This shows the keywords you rank for in Google.
 Select impressions and position.
 These show your average position and how many times your site is shown in Google results for that keyword.

-You will then need to filter the keywords based on a word that would be included in as many keywords as possible for the article you wish to improve OR you can filter the keywords based on the URL of the post you are improving.
+You then need to filter the results based on the URL of the post you are improving.
+You can also filter based on a word that would be included in as many keywords as possible for the article you wish to improve if this exists.

 For example, since I usually write about destinations on my travel blog, I filter by keywords that include that destination.